 • Provide captions to illustrations separately.

-• Produce images near to the desired size of the printed version.
+• Size the illustrations close to the desired dimensions of the published version.

-A detailed guide on electronic artwork is available on our website: http://authors.elsevier.com/artwork.
-You are urged to visit this site; some excerpts from the detailed information are given here.Formats.
-Regardless of the application used, when your electronic artwork is finalised, please "save as" or convert the images to one of the following formats (Note the resolution requirements for line drawings, halftones, and line/halftone combinations given below.):
+Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

-TIFF: Colour or greyscale photographs (halftones): always use a minimum of 300 dpi.
+TIFF (or JPEG): Color or grayscale photographs (halftones), keep to a minimum of 300 dpi.

 TIFF (or JPEG): Bitmapped (pure black & white pixels) line drawings, keep to a minimum of 1000 dpi.

-TIFF: Combinations bitmapped line/half-tone (colour or greyscale): a minimum of 500 dpi is required.
+TIFF (or JPEG): Combinations bitmapped line/half-tone (color or grayscale), keep to a minimum of 500 dpi.

-• Supply files that are optimised for screen use (like GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;
+• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;

 • Supply files that are too low in resolution;